pydantic/pydantic/docs/concepts/unions.md

 ## Union Validation Errors

-When validation fails, error messages can be quite verbose, especially when you're not using discriminated unions.
+When `Union` validation fails, error messages can be quite verbose, especially when dealing with recursive models.
-The below example shows the benefits of using discriminated unions in terms of error message simplicity.
+Discriminated unions help to simplify error messages in this case.

+You can also customize the error type, message, and context for a `Discriminator` by passing these specifications as parameters to the `Discriminator` constructor, as seen in the example below.

 ```py
 from typing import Union